QuantEcon/lecture-python-intro/lectures/inflation_history.md

     return ax
 ```

-Now we can generate the plot.
+We prepare the data for each country

 ```{code-cell} ipython3
 # import data